Burnel History, Family Crest & Coats of Arms

 Early History of the Burnel family

-Another 115 words (8 lines of text) covering the years 157 and 1571 are included under the topic Early Burnel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnel research.
+Another 48 words (3 lines of text) covering the years 1571, 1542 and 1641 are included under the topic Early Burnel History in all our PDF Extended History products and printed products wherever possible.

 Burnel Spelling Variations